Reprisal!: Plot

 Romantic feelings begin to blossom between Madden and Catherine Cantrell (Felicia Farr), daughter of the local land agent through whom Madden bought the ranch.
-Meanwhile, although the Shipley's supposedly hate Native Americans, one of the Shipley brothers cheats on his wife with a young Native American woman named Taini (Kathryn Grant).
-Taini is one of the Native Americans whom Madden has befriended.
+Meanwhile, although the Shipleys supposedly hate American Indians, one of the Shipley brothers cheats on his wife with a young Indian woman named Taini (Kathryn Grant).
+Taini is one of the Indians whom Madden has befriended.
 This makes the Shipley brother jealous because he thinks that Taini is also having an affair with Madden, although this is not the case.

 One Shipley brother sees Madden in the saloon and tries to pick a fight.
 Madden punches him and walks out into the street.
 Shipley follows him out of the saloon and calls him out.
 Madden refuses to turn around, thus daring Shipley to shoot him in the back.
 Shipley does not dare do this with the whole town watching and Madden walks away.

 Takola catches the same Shipley brother, who threatened Madden in town, returning to the ranch one night and shoots him in the back.
 When Madden comes into town to buy supplies the next day the other Shipley brothers, having just brought their brother's body into town, accuse him of the murder because of the incident in the saloon.
 They try to shoot him down in the street, but the Sheriff stops them and arrests Madden.
-The Shipley's go to the saloon and, after several drinks, lead a mob to the jail to lynch Madden.
+The Shipleys go to the saloon and, after several drinks, lead a mob to the jail to lynch Madden.
 The mob overpowers the Sheriff and begins to lead Madden to the nearest tree with Catherine and the Sheriff begging them to wait for a trial.

 Before the mob goes much further, Taini steps in front of them and tells them that Madden could not possibly have shot anyone because he was with her the whole night.
 This is a lie, but the mob believes it and releases Madden.
 Catherine also believes it and leaves Madden standing in the street.
 Madden follows Catherine home and tries to convince her that Taini was lying, but she refuses to believe him because of Taini's bad reputation.
-As Madden walks down the street to get his belongings from the jail, his grandfather Matara arrives in a wagon.
+As Madden walks down the street to get his belongings from the jail, his grandfather, Matara, arrives in a wagon.
 As Taini walks up to them, the grandfather shows Madden a pistol that he was going to use to defend Madden after he heard that he was in jail.
 The Shipley brothers open up on Madden, the grandfather and Tiani.
-Tiani is hit in the arm, the grandfather is shot in the chest and Madden picks up the pistol and shoots both Shipley's.
+Tiani is hit in the arm, the grandfather is shot in the chest and Madden picks up the pistol and shoots both Shipleys.